Who is SUSI? “It is all about boosting new technologies”

 Francine Zimmermann, Head of Policy and Regulation – Swiss FOCA

-SUSI is a Public-Private Partnership launched in December 2018 with the overarching goal to integrate UAVs into the airspace in a safe and secure way, enforcing collaboration, pushing progress, quality and innovation.
+SUSI is a Public-Private Partnership launched in December 2018 with the overarching goal to integrate drones into the airspace in a safe and secure way, enforcing collaboration, pushing progress, quality and innovation.

 Why did we start?

-The increasing number of UAVs in the airspace is expected to dramatically transform air traffic: There are more and more commercial uses of UAVs, such as package delivery, environmental monitoring, mapping, disaster relief and traffic management.
-Furthermore, drone technology has become smaller and more affordable for civil use, and many people have now begun flying UAVs recreationally.
+The increasing number of drones in the airspace is expected to dramatically transform air traffic: There are more and more commercial uses of drones, such as package delivery, environmental monitoring, mapping, disaster relief and traffic management.
+Furthermore, drone technology has become smaller and more affordable for civil use, and many people have now begun flying drones recreationally.

 Against this background, the Federal Office of Civil Aviation (FOCA) established a U-Space Program to develop a regulatory framework for a national U-Space in Switzerland.
 There is a range of best practices informing this regulatory process: internationally recognized standards, firm business models and best operational and technological actions are three central layers of it.